clara-flo/Kickstarter-Project/Questions.md

 ## 💸 **3.
 Fundraising Goals & Pledges**

 * What is the distribution of fundraising goals?
 Are there typical goal ranges for successful vs. failed projects?
-* Is there a correlation between goal amount and success probability?
 * How does the currency used affect the average goal and pledged amount?
 * Do certain categories tend to have higher goals and larger pledges?